Skip to main content

-Schemas are one of the most powerful features of Snowplow.
-They define the structure of the data that you collect.
+Schemas define the structure of the data that you collect.
 Each schema defines what fields are recorded with each event, and provides validation criteria for each field.
 Schemas are also used to describe the structure of entities that are attached to events.

 With schemas, you can:

-- Define your own data structures to capture data in a way that works for your business.
-For example, a two-sided marketplace will be tracking very different events than a gaming application
+• Define your own data structures to capture data in a way that works for your business.
+For example, a two-sided marketplace will be tracking very different events from a gaming application.

-- Ensure your data presents a clear and easy-to-understand record of what has happened
+• Ensure your data presents a validated record of what has happened.

-As you evolve your website, mobile app or server-side application, you can evolve your schemas to reflect the changes.
-In the data warehouse, Snowplow automatically evolves your table definition to accommodate both old and new data safely and non-destructively.
+As you evolve your website, mobile app, or server-side application, you can update your schemas to reflect the changes.
+Snowplow automatically evolves your table definition to accommodate both old and new data safely.

 Check out the documentation for managing and versioning data structures.

-BDP customers can create custom schemas using the Data Structures Builder without worrying about how it works under the hood.
+Snowplow CDI customers can create custom schemas using the data structures builder, without worrying about how it works under the hood.

 {